the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 ![](https://cdn.discordapp.com/attachments/615234075778875453/622179541535817728/Screenshot_257.png)

-Then click `Disconnect everything` hit `Run Command, Go back again and and hit `reset ADB`, then hit `Enable USB ADB` and you should connect
+Then click `Disconnect everything` hit `Run Command`, Go back again and and hit `reset ADB`, then hit `Enable USB ADB` and you should connect.
 ----
 # 11 For Wireless Connection
 ----